Visa policy of Samoa

+Visitors to Samoa are issued a gratis 90-day Visitor's Permit on arrival (except citizens of the United States residing in American Samoa) unless they are citizens of one of the visa-exempt countries.

-All nationalities traveling to Samoa can enter visa free.
-All visitors must hold a passport valid for 6 months.
+All visitors must have a passport valid for at least 6 months.
 All visitors must have a return or onward ticket, copy of a bank statement, no record of deportation from other countries, no health problems that would pose a risk to Samoa, no history of criminal charges.

 Visa policy map

-Visa-free stay

-Visitors in general are allowed to remain in the country for 60 days unless there is a separate agreement with different provisions.
+Visa exemption

+Citizens of the following countries may enter Samoa without a visa for the following period: